All Products

 /*

-* If you use the SSL endpoint or the SASL endpoint to access the instance, uncomment the following two lines of code:
+* If you use an SSL or SASL endpoint, uncomment the following two lines.

 import org.apache.kafka.common.config.SaslConfigs;